wonderchex/project-1-initial/README.md

 # Project 1

 ### Objectives
-This assignment is designed just to get you going on the use of GitHub, IntelliJ, provide a review of basic Java concepts as well as introduce you to running Unit Tests.
+This assignment is designed just to get you going on the use of GitHub, CoPilot, IntelliJ, provide a review of basic Java concepts as well as introduce you to running Unit Tests.
 This should be an easy 50 points for you.

 ### Concepts Covered
 * Java class design